-When designing a camper van, most of us intend to utilize solar panels to charge our camper batteries.
-Solar panels are an obvious choice because living off-grid independently is an important aspect for many van lifers.
+When designing a camper van, most travelers intend to use solar panels to charge their camper batteries.
+Solar panels are an obvious choice because living off-grid independently is an essential aspect for many van lifers.

 “But how will you lay out the solar panels on your van’s roof?”

-There are many questions to answer in regards to solar panel layout design.
+There are many questions to answer in regard to solar panel layout design.

-What To Consider When Choosing A Solar Panel Layout
+Step 1: What To Consider When Choosing a Solar Panel Layout

-When you begin to design the layout of the solar panels on your van’s roof, there are several important factors to think about.
+When you begin to design the layout of the solar panels on your van’s roof, there are several important factors to consider.

-Your solar panels will need to share space on the roof with your ventilation fan.
+Your solar panels must share space on the roof with your ventilation fan.
 And if you decide to have more than one fan, that will be even less space for your panels.
-(We talk about analyzing available roof space below).
+(We talk about analyzing available roof space below.)

-In our van, we installed our fan above the kitchen area, which is located in the front-half of the van.
-This meant that our panels had to be installed in the rear half of our camper’s roof.
+In our van, we installed our fan above the kitchen area, which is located in the front half of the van.
+This meant our panels had to be installed in the rear half of our camper’s roof.